 A region of the audio data can be selected by clicking and dragging the mouse.
+To select a large region, you can click on the starting point and shift+click on the end point.
 To expand or reduce the selection, hold down the shift key while clicking on the desired new boundary.
 The selection can be played using the [Loop Selected Area] button.

-There are some handy features for stretching regions of audio.
-To use these features, select a region of audio, then click & drag while holding the command key.
+There are some handy features for stretching or shrinking regions of audio.
+To use these features, select a region of audio, then click and drag while holding the command key.
 Clicking within the region and dragging to somewhere else within the region will stretch both halves of the region (one will become longer, and the other will become shorter).
 Clicking outside the region and dragging to somewhere in the region will shorten the region.
 Clicking within the region and dragging to somewhere outside the region will lengthen the region.
-These features can be useful for quantizing beats, or correcting mistakes in a recording.
+These features can be useful for quantizing beats or correcting mistakes in a recording.